abundantRuby/STOCKBOT/README.md

 ]
 ```

-Furthermore, this program operates on a CRON schedule, ensuring that users receive automated daily emails containing the latest buy signals.
+Furthermore, this program operates on a CRON schedule, which ensures that users receive automated daily emails containing the latest buy signals.

 ## Sell Signals

 SellSignals.py Overview:

 This program calculates the sell signals behind STOCKBOT.
-Leveraging the same technical indicators as buysignals.py, this program identifies optimal points to exit a position in the stock market.
+Using the same technical indicators as buysignals.py, this program identifies optimal points to exit a holding in the stock market.

 This program also uses the same logic for sending emails, and also integrates custom messages: